-Mayo Clinic shares lessons learned from genomics clinic for sequencing-based cancer care and diagnosticsApril 9th, 2014 in Genetics /
+Mayo Clinic shares lessons learned from genomics clinic for sequencing-based cancer care and diagnosticsApril 9, 2014 in Medicine & Health / Genetics

 It has been 1.5 years since Mayo Clinic opened the world's first integrated multidisciplinary genomics service, the Individualized Medicine Clinic, which uses genomics and next-generation sequencing technologies to personalize treatments for patients with advanced cancer and complex diagnoses.
 In a special issue of the American Journal of Medical Genetics Part C, "Implementation of Genomic Medicine," developers of the Individualized Medicine Clinic report the clinic's structure and share lessons learned in everything from efficacy of genomics in patient care to struggles with insurance reimbursement and ethical dilemmas.